-In a rapidly changing world, people will increasingly be challenged by new and unheard of adversities.
+In a rapidly changing world, people will increasingly be challenged by new and unthought of adversities.

-It will be important to nurture a resilience in people which will allow them to survive change and adversity.
+It will be important to nurture a resilience in people, which allows them to survive change and adversity.

 Resilience is the ability to survive in the face of adversity and challenges.

 Encourage young people along the way, especially when times are tough and challenging.
-Emphasize uplifting and motivating things, which will become an internalized voice that they will start to hear even when you are not around.
-Affirmations are encouraging phrases, which are also powerful ways of encouraging ourselves in times of doubt and stress.
-Share encouraging affirmations with children and practice using them together.
+Say uplifting and motivating things, which will become an internalized voice that they will start to hear even when you are not around.
+Affirmations are encouraging phrases, which are also a powerful way of encouraging ourselves in times of doubt and stress.
+Share encouraging affirmations with children, and practice using them together.

 Promote resilient behavior by:

 - Setting goals.

 - Taking the time to break projects down into steps.